-HATCH is a Dance Ireland initiative which will provide an incubation opportunity for a dance maker to focus on seeding and developing a new work.
+HATCH is a Dance Ireland initiative which provides an incubation opportunity for a dance maker to focus on seeding and developing a new work.

 With HATCH, artists are valued and paid, and makers receive the support and resources they need in a creative process to experiment, explore a transition in style and work collaboratively.

-This awards includes a variety of supports, including providing for artists’ fees, expenses, advice, administration and documentation.
+This award includes a variety of supports, including artists’ fees, expenses, advice, administration and documentation.
 The artist will also engage with the dance community and other segments of the non-dance community as relevant to their practice while they are in residence at DanceHouse.

-Rob Heaslip worked in our Creation Studio for the month of November 2016.
-He used this opportunity to focus on a new approach to creating performance that is porous and adventurous.
-The process brought together elements of musical composition and vocal interaction with the moving body.
-This is an extension and progression of his recent movement studies that look towards visceral responses that can be manifested amongst individuals.
+As the inaugural recipient of this award, Rob used HATCH to focus on a new approach to creating performance that is porous and adventurous.
+The process focused on bringing together elements of musical composition and vocal interaction with the moving body.
+This will be an extension and progression of his recent movement studies that look towards visceral responses that can be manifested amongst individuals.